-W. R. Tschinkel

-Robert O. Lawton Distinguished Professor [Distinguished Research Professor 2003/2004; University Teaching Award 1992/1993].
+- W. R. Tschinkel Robert O. Lawton Distinguished Professor [Distinguished Research Professor 2003/2004; University Teaching Award 1992/1993].
 Received his M.S. and Ph.D.
 (1968) from the University of California, Berkeley, and did postdoctoral research at Cornell University and Rhodes University (South Africa).
 Dr. Tschinkel's research interests are in the social biology of ants, especially fire ants.
 Currently, he is working on the founding, development, and population dynamics of fire-ant colonies, including the allocation of labor and resources during colony growth.
 In addition, he conducts ongoing research on the biology of the arboreal ant Crematogaster ashmeadi and the ant community to which it belongs.
-Other recent projects have included the ontogeny of worker polymorphism, control of queen fertility, efficiency of sperm use, desiccation resistance, ecological range, colony temperature regulation, investment in sexuals, foodsharing, larvalfeeding and broodraiding.
+Other recent projects have included the ontogeny of worker polymorphism, control of queen fertility, efficiency of sperm use, desiccation resistance, ecological range, colony temperature regulation, investment in sexuals, foodsharing, larvalfeeding and broodraiding. - N. Underwood Assistant Professor.

-N. Underwood

-Assistant Professor.
 [University Teaching Award 2005/2006] Received her Ph.D. in 1997 from Duke University.
-Dr. Underwood's research interests are in the ecology and evolution of plant-insect interactions, with her primary focus on how genotypic and phenotypic variation among individuals affects the long-term spatial and temporal dynamics of populations.

-A. A. Winn
+Dr. Underwood's research interests are in the ecology and evolution of plant-insect interactions, with her primary focus on how genotypic and phenotypic variation among individuals affects the long-term spatial and temporal dynamics of populations. - A. A. Winn Associate Professor.

-Associate Professor.
 Received her Ph.D. in 1984 from Michigan State University and did postdoctoral research at the University of Chicago.
 Her research interests fall within the areas of plant population biology and evolutionary ecology.
-Current research projects include investigation of the ecological and evolutionary consequences of phenotypic plasticity, measurement of natural selection and genetic variation in plant populations, and the ecology and genetics of marine angiosperms.

-J. L. Wulff
+Current research projects include investigation of the ecological and evolutionary consequences of phenotypic plasticity, measurement of natural selection and genetic variation in plant populations, and the ecology and genetics of marine angiosperms. - J. L. Wulff Assistant Professor.

-Assistant Professor.
 Received her Ph.D. in 1986 from Yale University.
-Her research interests are studying the roles of predators, physical disturbance, and competition in shaping sponge faunas.

-H. G. Yu
+Her research interests are studying the roles of predators, physical disturbance, and competition in shaping sponge faunas. - H. G. Yu Assistant Professor.

-Assistant Professor.
 Received his Ph.D. in 2000 from the University of Georgia.
 He did postdoctoral research at the Carnegie Institution.
-His research interests include chromosome dynamics; the molecular basis of chromosome morphogenesis and its role in chromosome segregation; and genome integrity.
+His research interests include chromosome dynamics; the molecular basis of chromosome morphogenesis and its role in chromosome segregation; and genome integrity. - F. Zhu Assistant Professor.
+Received his Ph.D. from Wuhan University in 1995.
+He conducted postdoctoral research at the University of Pennsylvania and the University of Medicine and Dentistry of New Jersey.
+His research interests include viral-host interactions; cellular targets that involve host innate antiviral defenses; and Kaposi's sarcoma associated herpes virus (KSHV), specifically the role of KHSV ORF45 in viral immune evasion and replication.